top of page

 Structural biology of herpesviruses

-Welcome to the Heldwein lab!
 We are structural biologists interested in various aspects of viral lifecycle.
 Our favorite viruses are herpesviruses because they are ancient, marvelously complex viruses that are also important human pathogens.
-In our work, we are guided by conviction that to fully understand the mechanism of any biological process, one must know the structures of participating macromolecules.

 Contact Us